StableHost Review: Web Hosting, Tools & Support for Bloggers

 StableHost Network and Uptime

-In addition, StableHost uses clustered hosting.
+In addition, StableHost uses clustered hosting for select plans.
 This is a server and network configuration that aims to reduce the load demands on any single server by reallocating resources among all servers in a cluster in a balanced way.

 Clustered hosting also helps reduce the chance that heavy demand on one digital service, such as FTP, will negatively impact another service, such as email.